Buffer vs Hootsuite: Who Wins The Social Media Battle?

 Buffer is the ideal option if you’re searching for a simple application that allows you to publish social posts.

 Hootsuite, on the other hand, is ideal for larger enterprises that want a comprehensive social media management solution.
-You can use even use the combination of both the tools if required.
+You can even use a combination of both tools if required.

 Sign up for Predis.ai today!
 Manage your social media channels and improve engagement by designing interactive posts within a few clicks.